waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DOOR/STAIRS/LADDER:** Traversable.
 Triggers map transition.
 - **PC/COUNTER/SIGN:** Impassable.
 Interact from an adjacent tile.

-# Trainer Defeats
-- Wise Trio (Wise Trio Room): Defeated.
-- Route 42: Fisher Tully, Hiker Benjamin, Pokemaniac Shane defeated.

-# General Lessons
-- **Suicune Trigger:** Overworld sightings on Route 42 and Route 36 are MANDATORY prerequisites for the Tin Tower battle in Crystal.
-- **Fly Map:** "Up" scrolls cities (New Bark -> Violet -> Ecruteak).
-- **Violet City West Exit:** (0, 9) leads to Route 36.
-- **Route 36 Sudowoodo Junction:** (35, 9) approx. location.

-# PC Storage
-- Box 1: BRIMSTONE, HELIODOR, COBALT, QUARTZ, DIVA, PENDULUM, JASPER, UNAKITE, EGG, AMETHYST, AZURITE, HEMATITE, KENYA, TOGEPI, LUCID, BELLADONNA, TRUFFLE, LAPIS.

-# Route 36 Observations
-- Fisher at (44, 9) blocks direct path to the junction.
-- Path around: (45, 9) -> (45, 8) -> (35, 8) -> (35, 9).

 # NPC Registry
 - Route 36: Lass (50, 8), Fisher (44, 9).
 - Route 42: Fisher Tully (25, 6), Hiker Benjamin (14, 10), Pokemaniac Shane (28, 11).

+# PC Storage
+- Box 1: BRIMSTONE, HELIODOR, COBALT, QUARTZ, DIVA, PENDULUM, JASPER, UNAKITE, EGG, AMETHYST, AZURITE, HEMATITE, KENYA, TOGEPI, LUCID, BELLADONNA, TRUFFLE, LAPIS.

 # Lesson: Tree Cutting
 - To use CUT, face the tree and press A. When prompted "Want to use CUT?", press A again (default is YES).
 Do NOT press Down, as that selects NO.